eschercloudai/unikorn/README.md

 ## Monitoring & Logging

-Can be enabled with the `--set monitoring.enabled=true` flag.
+* Prometheus monitoring can be enabled with the `--set monitoring.enabled=true` flag.
+* OTLP (e.g. Jaeger) tracing can be enabled with the `set server.otlpEndpoint=jaeger-collector.default:4318` flag.

-See the [monitoring & logging](docs/monitoring.md) documentation from more information.
+See the [monitoring & logging](docs/monitoring.md) documentation from more information on configuring those services in the first instance..

 ## Documentation